Pension pot top-ups before 6 April

 Yes — tax relief is only available on contributions to registered pension schemes up to certain limits.
 Individuals can make contributions to the higher of £3,600 and 100% of their earnings, as long as they have sufficient annual allowance available to shelter the contributions.
 Contributions can be made by (or on behalf of) non-taxpayers up to £3,600 a year.
 Net of basic rate relief at 20%, this will cost £2,880.

 How much is the pension annual allowance?

-The (pension) annual allowance is set at £40,000 for 2020/21.
+The (pension) annual allowance is set at £40,000 for this tax year.
 However, a taper applies which reduces this allowance if you have:

 - adjusted net income of £240,000 or more (broadly income including pension contributions); and